iWasAWizard/BEND/docs/BEND_Quickstart.md

 BEND isn't a single application; it's a curated collection of powerful, open-source services that work together.
 Understanding what each piece does will help you get the most out of the stack:

 -   **vLLM (The Engine):** This is the high-performance server that runs your main language models.
 It's incredibly fast and efficient, especially on a GPU.
--   **LangFuse (The Flight Recorder):** An observability platform that gives you a beautiful web UI to trace every thought and action your AI takes.
-It's essential for debugging.
 -   **Qdrant (The Library):** A professional-grade vector database.
 This is the heart of the RAG system, where the knowledge from your documents is stored and searched.
 -   **Redis (The Notebook):** A fast, in-memory database that provides a simple key-value store.
 This is used by agents to save and recall specific facts, giving them a persistent memory.
 -   **Whisper & Piper (The Ears & Voice):** These services handle speech-to-text and text-to-speech, allowing your applications to listen and speak.